mjsterling/T2A2/README.md

 - Trust Ratings

-  - Users that have engaged in transactions are strongly encouraged to rate each other's services and professionalism out of 5 on metrics of Quality, Responsiveness and Agreeability.
-An aggregate of these ratings are displayed on the user's profile after a statistically significant number of ratings have been received, allowing users to make informed decisions about who they are potentially dealing with.
+  - Users that have engaged in transactions are strongly encouraged to rate each other out of 5 based on how the experience was.
+An aggregate of these ratings is displayed on the user's profile after a statistically significant number of ratings have been received, allowing users to make informed decisions about who they are potentially dealing with.

 ### Sitemap